Diamondbacks vs. Phillies Player Props Betting Odds

 Castellanos Stats

-- Castellanos has collected 54 hits with 15 doubles, five home runs and 13 walks.
-He has driven in 26 runs with two stolen bases.
+- Castellanos has 55 hits with 16 doubles, five home runs, 14 walks and 26 RBI.
+He's also stolen two bases.

 Castellanos Recent Games